t3kt/raytk/docs/_reference/operators/field/index.md

     status: deprecated
     summary: Vector field that produces the surface normal where it is evaluated.
   - name: pointDistanceField
-    summary: A float field that provides the distance from a specific point in space.
+    summary: A float field that provides the distance from a specific point in space from either the current position or from another point.
   - name: polarCoordField
     status: beta
     summary: A field that produces various types of polar coordinates.